missating/population-management-API/README.md

 > $ npm install
 ```

-* Once installation is done, create a database to be used with the application
+* Once installation is done, create a database to be used with the application using the details in the `src/config.js` and `.env.example`

+* Migrate the database by running `sequelize db:migrate`

 * To start the application, run